 “A Fairy tree is usually a Hawthorn or an Ash tree but what makes them stand out from any other tree of its kind is their location.
 A Fairy tree is found standing by itself in a centre of a field or on the side of the road and they’re quite easy to spot, if you know what you are looking for.
 Some of these trees have stones surrounding its base for protection but who put them there?
 The locals or the wee folk.

 “With Fairy trees being regarded as sacred sites for the wee folk there are many superstitions that surround them and as you’ve probably guessed involve magic and bad luck.
 Some believe if you damage or cut down one of these trees you’ll be faced with a life of bad luck.
 As you can imagine people are very weary of touching one.

 “Its certainly common for farmers to work around these trees even if it does mean they cant grow crops where the tree stands.
 When travelling through Ireland you’ll often see a perfectly cultivated field with a Fairy tree standing in the centre and untouched, evidence of a farmer unwilling to risk his luck.

 “There are also many stories around Ireland of road works being delayed simply because a Fairy tree would be standing its path, workers would refuse to touch the tree.
 In most occasions roads have been re-routed to by-pass the tree.”

 Source – Irish Folklore

-These trees like Ireland itself all have their own complicated, beautiful story and it has been lovely to pay homage to them.
+These trees, like Ireland, all have their own complicated, beautiful story and it was lovely to pay homage to them.